2023 Most Popular Physiology & Pathology Sciences Doctor's Degree Schools in Alabama

 The colleges and universities below are the most popular for physiology majors pursuing a doctor's degree.

-Our analysis found University of Alabama at Birmingham to be the most popular school for physiology and pathology sciences students who want to pursue a doctor’s degree in Alabama.
-Located in the medium-sized city of Birmingham, UAB is a public college with a fairly large student population.
+Our 2023 rankings named University of Alabama at Birmingham the most popular school in Alabama for physiology and pathology sciences students working on their doctor’s degree.
+Located in the city of Birmingham, UAB is a public school with a very large student population.

 Women make up 65% of the physiology majors at the school.